 The Macmillan Unit at Christchurch Hospital is a Specialist Palliative Care Unit and Hospice for patients in South East Dorset and South West Hampshire.
-The charity, Macmillan Caring Locally, works in partnership with the Royal Bournemouth and Christchurch Hospitals NHS Foundation Trust to provide the services at the Macmillan Unit and in our community.
+The charity, Macmillan Caring Locally, works in partnership with University Hospitals Dorset NHS Foundation Trust to provide the services at the Macmillan Unit and in our community.
 The unit is supported and funded by Macmillan Caring Locally providing an exceptional standard of care and a homely environment for patients, their families and visitors.
 The charity also provides nursing and medical equipment to improve patient treatment and comfort.

 In 2009 the Macmillan Unit was awarded ‘Practice Development Status’ making it a Centre of Excellence for Palliative Care.
 The unit also received ‘The Princess Royal Training Award’ for the training and development of their volunteers in 2017 and were very proud to earn the Queen’s Award for Voluntary Service in 2018.

 The charity funds the Family Support Team, Rehabilitation Team, the Community Specialist Palliative Care Sisters, the Day Centre and a number of senior medical staff roles at the Hospice.
-It also funds three Specialist Palliative Care Sisters permanently based at the Royal Bournemouth Hospital.
+It also funds three Specialist Palliative Care Sisters permanently based at University Hospitals Dorset NHS Foundation Trust.

 Macmillan Caring Locally is a small, community charity and is not connected in any way to the national charity Macmillan Cancer Support.